dalmiroHuete/familyTreeApi/README.md

 # FamilyTreeApi

 An ASP.NET Core Web API for managing family tree records using a local JSON file.
-The project is containerized with Docker and deployed manually to AWS Elastic Beanstalk.
+The project is containerized with Docker and deployed to AWS Elastic Beanstalk.

 ---